corysabol/piper/README.md

 ## Core Concepts

-Piper on the following 3 core concepts:
+Piper is built on the following core concepts:

 ### 📡 Remote execution
 ### 📝 Persistence